12 Most Beautiful Waterfalls in Sydney and Beyond

 Winifred Falls (map location)

-A short yet scenic bushwalk starting from Warumbul Road in the Royal National Park brings visitors to pretty Winifred Falls, a small but impressive waterfall on South West Arm Creek.
+A short bushwalking trail starting from Warumbul Road in Royal National Park leads to Winifred Falls, a small but pretty waterfall on South West Arm Creek.

-It’s an excellent spot for a picnic, as you can relax and settle in on one of the many rock platforms surrounding the waterfall.
+It’s a great spot for a picnic, as you can relax and settle in on one of the many rock platforms surrounding the waterfall.

-If you’re feeling energetic, the walk can be extended along the creek to visit the South West Arm Pool and Anice Falls.
+If you’re feeling energetic, the walk can be extended along the creek to visit the South West Arm Pool upstream or Anice Falls upstream.

 More information: Winifred Falls.